Press releases, blogs & more

 February 19, 2018

-Five months after back-to-back hurricanes decimated Puerto Rico’s already-struggling infrastructure, the island’s governor, the MIT-educated Ricardo Rosselló, told a crowd at a forum in New York this week that Puerto Rico is officially “Open for Business”.
+Five months after back-to-back hurricanes decimated Puerto Rico’s already-struggling infrastructure, the island’s governor told a crowd at a forum in New York this week that Puerto Rico is officially “Open for Business”.

 There is no doubt that Puerto Rico has a long, hard slog ahead of it.
 It was already drowning in debt.
 Now, as it is struggling to rebuild, hundreds of thousands of residents are leaving for the mainland, and the bankrupt U.S. territory is still working on a fiscal plan.
 Despite the uphill battle, the attitude at this week’s forum, called “Pathway to the Future”, was optimistic, as attendees expressed their hopes that the private sector could help Puerto Rico rebuild.

-“Challenging times create enormous opportunities,” Rosselló said in his keynote address.
+“Challenging times create enormous opportunities,” said the governor of Puerto Rico in his keynote address.
 Those should be enticing words for entrepreneurs.
 If they’re not—or if you’re feeling particularly Gordon Gekko about it all—keep in mind the words of noted rich person Baron Rothschild: “The time to buy is when there’s blood in the streets.”

 Here are some (better) reasons to do business in Puerto Rico right now:

 - It just passed a “gold standard” public private partnership law to encourage investment.

 - It is building a new energy grid from the ground up, which leaves lots of room for innovation.